Trade directory · Boise metro · Idaho

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
 Workers compensation required if employing others.
-Bonding required for public works projects.
+Commercial auto coverage required for business vehicles.

 § C · Path to license